wiltruong/portfolio_v1/_posts/xxx-xx-xx-ubinext.md

     <th align="center"><img src="https://wilsontruong.com/images/posts/give.png"></th>
   </tr>
   <tr>
-    <td align="center">typography with iconography, to enable those who are colour blinded to understand layers of information without colour</td>
+    <td align="center">Type with iconography, to enable those who are colour blinded to understand layers of information without colour</td>
-    <td align="center">large text (more than 18px) such as headers to ensure that players can quickly read the menu from a distance</td>
+    <td align="center">Large text (more than 18px), such as headers to ensure that players can quickly read the menu from a distance</td>
-    <td align="center">Using contrast to make text and icons be clear to those who are visually impared</td>
+    <td align="center">Using contrast to make text and icons be clear to those who are visually impaired</td>
   </tr>
 </table>